-Other epistemologists believe that the steadfast approach is mistaken, and endorse, instead, a conciliatory approach to peers' disagreements.
-Under the conciliatory approach, a peer's disagreement constitutes evidence that the person cannot rationally ignore.
-Conceptually, such disagreements are best understood as second-order evidence that reduces the reliability of the person's belief.32 This second-order evidence indicates that the person's belief may have some flaws that she failed to identify.
+person cannot rationally ignore.31 Conceptually, such disagreements are best understood as second-order evidence that reduces the reliability of the person's belief.32 This second-order evidence indicates that the person's belief may have some flaws that she failed to identify.
 The person therefore cannot simply brush the dissent aside.
 Doing so would amount to an epistemically irrational disregard of relevant evidence.33

-The steadfast approach is suitable for decision-makers who justifiably believe that they know the true facts.34 Consider a decision-maker who holds a justified belief in the occurrence of event E. This belief is justified for the following reason: Evidence supporting it is counterfactually sensitive to E in the sense that such evidence never shows up when E does not occur and is always present in E's occurrence.
-Evidence that passes this rigorous test, identified as "sensitivity," 35 does more than merely justify the decision-maker's belief.
-Such evidence also makes the decision-maker's belief likely true.36
+The steadfast approach is suitable for decision-makers who justifiably believe that they know the true facts.
+34 Consider a decision-maker who holds a justified belief in the occurrence of event E. This belief is justified for the following reason: evidence supporting it is counterfactually sensitive to E in the sense that such evidence never shows up when E does not occur and is always present in E's occurrence.
+Evidence that passes this rigorous test, identified as "sensitivity," does more than merely justify the decision-maker's belief: it also makes the decision-maker's belief likely correct.
+36